Welcome to the landing page for The Learning Child outreach programs.

 Want to find out more?!

-If you are interested in having your early childhood class participate in a program with Nebraska Extension's Learning Child Team, please contact Katie Krause at firstname.lastname@example.org or Jaci Foged at email@example.com.
+If you live in Nebraska: If you are interested in having your early childhood class participate in a program with Nebraska Extension's Learning Child Team, please contact Katie Krause at firstname.lastname@example.org or Jaci Foged at email@example.com.

 Growing Together Garden Project